--Updated by Chris Gray Faust, Managing Editor

-Crystal Mozart probably isn't the riverboat for you if you like...
+Crystal probably isn't the river line for you if you like...

 Set-time group dining

-Crystal Mozart features open-seating dining; passengers can arrive anytime during open hours at the Waterside Restaurant, and typically sit with members of their party, rather than at group tables.
-If you like meeting new people over dinner on other river cruise lines, or like the bustling atmosphere of everyone onboard dining at once, this is not the river ship for you.
+Crystal's river fleet features open-seating dining; passengers can arrive anytime during open hours at the Waterside Restaurant, and typically sit with members of their party, rather than at group tables.
+(Most tables are set for two and four people).
+If you like meeting new people over dinner or like the bustling atmosphere of everyone onboard dining at once, this is not the river line for you.

 Crystal River Cruises are for passengers who like to do their own thing; there are no organized port talks, no announcements, no broadcast commentary during scenic cruising.
 The ships are designed for couples; not only are most of the tables in the dining room set for two, so are the comfy swivel chairs in the Palm Court Lounge and many of the cushy shaded sofas on the sun deck.
 You never feel rushed out the door.
 On the other hand, if you’re onboard to meet new people, the vibe can feel slightly anti-social.